3wen/weathershocks/README.md

 Software requirements:

-- R (≥ 4.0.0) with a few packages (tidyverse, lubridate, dplyrExtras)
+- R (≥ 4.0.0) with a few packages (tidyverse, lubridate, sf).
-- Dynare (≥ 4.6) interfaced with MATLAB
+- Dynare (≥ 6.) interfaced with MATLAB.

 # Session 1: Reproducing the paper "Weather Shocks"